cnsb-boston/Omics_Notebook/docs/README.md

 * TimeSeries: if a numeric value, will run limma as for a time series analysis.
 Will only work with 2 Groups.
 Code may be edited for other analyses.
 If there is 1 group, enter the time point as "Group."
 * Pairs: if "Pairs" is found, will try to run differential analysis accounting for paired samples.

 This list can be extended for custom analysis.
+See /docs/SupplementaryInformation.pdf for screen shots and additional instructions.

 ---

 #### Input Data

-Data files should be either .txt or .csv, with data column names specified in the annotation file.
-All other columns will be used as annotation.
-Columns with HGNC gene symbols should be called "Gene", columns with uniprot ID's should be called "Protein."
+Data files should be either .txt or .csv, with data column names, corresponding to samples, specified in the annotation file.
+All other columns in the data files will be used as annotation.
+Standardized annotation currently configured for analysis is as follows:
+* Columns with HGNC gene symbols should be called "Gene".
+* Columns with uniprot ID's should be called "Protein."

 The script will parse the MaxQuant output to create Gene and Protein columns if the fasta file was correctly configured.
 Example data, annotation file, and output are provided in "example/".

 The makeEset function should be modified to parse additional input data formats.